Directly Probing Neutrino Interactions through CMB Phase Shift Measurements: Introduction

 This distinctive signature was first detected directly in the \textit{Planck} 2013 temperature power spectrum~\cite{Follin:2015hya} and indirectly in \textit{Planck} 2015 temperature and polarization power spectra~\cite{Baumann:2015rya}.
 Most recently, Ref.~\cite{Montefalcone:2025unv} detected a nonzero phase shift at $14\sigma$ significance and found consistency with the SM prediction of three free-streaming neutrinos at the $1\sigma$ level.
 These precise measurements already indirectly constrain non-standard neutrino interactions beyond the weak force, as any sizable self-interactions or couplings to the dark sector would alter the free-streaming behavior of neutrinos.
 In particular, strong interactions in the neutrino sector would decrease the propagation speed of neutrino perturbations after weak decoupling, producing non-trivial modifications to both the amplitude and multipole dependence of the induced phase shift in the CMB acoustic oscillations.

 In this paper, we derive the phase-shift templates in realistic neutrino interaction models and develop an analysis pipeline that directly constrains the redshift of neutrino decoupling from phase shift measurements in CMB power spectra.
-A key finding of our work is that realistic interactions---characterized by gradual rather than instantaneous decoupling---produce phase shift signatures that deviate significantly from the simplified theoretical prescriptions used in previous work~\cite{Choi:2018gho,Loverde:2022wih} and yet can be captured through a remarkably simple framework.
+A key finding of our work is that interactions characterized by gradual decoupling produce phase shift signatures that can still be captured within a remarkably simple framework.
 Specifically, we show that the phase shift is well-described by the same functional form as in the free-streaming case, with only its asymptotic amplitude rescaled according to the neutrino decoupling redshift.
 The later the decoupling occurs, the smaller the induced phase shift becomes, with the amplitude smoothly interpolating between the free-streaming and fluid-like limits.

 The precise mapping between this asymptotic amplitude and the decoupling redshift depends on the temperature scaling of the interaction rate.
 Here, we focus on two classes of interactions with scattering rates $\Gamma_\nu\propto T_\nu^3$ and $\Gamma_\nu\propto T_\nu^5$, where $T_\nu$ is the neutrino bath temperature.
-The $T_\nu^3$ scaling arises in models of neutrino-dark matter (DM) interactions~\cite{Boehm:2003hm,Stadler:2019dii,Serra:2009uu,Olivares-DelCampo:2017feq,Ghosh:2017jdy}, while the $T_\nu^5$ scaling characterizes both neutrino self-interactions~\cite{Cyr-Racine:2013jua,Oldengott:2014qra,Oldengott:2017fhy,Kreisch:2019yzn,Das:2020xke,Das:2023npl,RoyChoudhury:2020dmd,Lancaster:2017ksf,Camarena:2023cku,Poudou:2025qcx,He:2023oke,He:2025jwp} and neutrino-DM coupling scenarios~\cite{Wilkinson:2014ksa,Escudero:2015yka,DiValentino:2017oaw,Ghosh:2019tab,Mosbech:2020ahp,He:2025jwp}.
-The straightforward parametrization of the phase-shift template in terms of decoupling redshift enables us to extend the direct phase shift measurement framework~\cite{Follin:2015hya,Montefalcone:2025unv} to probe these realistic neutrino interaction models via a robust signature-driven approach.
-Importantly, the different temperature scalings lead to distinct mappings between amplitude and decoupling redshift, providing a potential avenue to distinguish between interaction scenarios.
+The $T_\nu^3$ scaling arises in models of neutrino-dark matter (DM) interactions~\cite{Boehm:2003hm,Stadler:2019dii,Serra:2009uu,Olivares-DelCampo:2017feq,Ghosh:2017jdy}, while the $T_\nu^5$ scaling characterizes both neutrino self-interactions~\cite{Cyr-Racine:2013jua,Oldengott:2014qra,Oldengott:2017fhy,Kreisch:2019yzn,Barenboim:2019tux,Das:2020xke,Das:2023npl,Loverde:2022wih,RoyChoudhury:2020dmd,Lancaster:2017ksf,Camarena:2023cku,Poudou:2025qcx,He:2023oke,He:2025jwp} and neutrino-DM coupling scenarios~\cite{Wilkinson:2014ksa,Escudero:2015yka,DiValentino:2017oaw,Ghosh:2019tab,Mosbech:2020ahp,He:2025jwp}.
+The straightforward parametrization of the phase-shift template in terms of decoupling redshift enables us to extend the direct phase shift measurement framework~\cite{Follin:2015hya,Montefalcone:2025unv} to probe these neutrino interaction models via a robust signature-driven approach.
+Importantly, the different temperature scalings lead to distinct mappings between the asymptotic amplitude and decoupling redshift, providing a potential avenue to distinguish between interaction scenarios.